-1: The gyrocompass must also have an update rate that is adequate for the ship's rate of turn.
-The update rate must be better than 40 Hz (HSC) or 20 Hz (conventional vessel).

-2: This monitor have been approved by the IMO, MU-150HD and MU-152 (planned release: Early 2018) for CAT 3, MU-190 for CAT-2.
+- 1: The gyrocompass must also have an update rate that is adequate for the ship's rate of turn.
+The update rate must be better than 40 Hz (HSC) or 20 Hz (conventional vessel). - 2: This monitor has been approved by the IMO: MU-150HD, MU-152 for CAT 3, MU-190 and MU-192HD for CAT-2.
 If a different monitor is to be used on IMO vessels, its effective diameter must meet the applicable Category requirements (CAT 3: Effective diameter 180 mm or higher; CAT 2: Effective diameter 250 mm or higher).
 For installation, operation and viewing distance of other monitors, see their respective manuals.
-For BB types, a monitor is to be prepared by the user.
-3: Characteristics of contact output for AMS (Alert Management System):

-(Load current) 250 mA

-(Polarity) Normally Open: 2 ports, Normally Close: 2 ports
+For BB types, a monitor is to be prepared by the user. - 3: Characteristics of contact output for AMS (Alert Management System): - (Load current) 250 mA - (Polarity) Normally Open: 2 ports, Normally Close: 2 ports